VVitale/TwisTB/README.md

 Author
 ------

-Valerio Vitale, Imperial College London, UK
+Valerio Vitale, University of Trieste

-* Email: vvitale@ic.ac.uk
+* Email: vitale.valerio .at. units.it

 Description
 -----------